sergerad/nolemma/README.md

 Because of this design, Nolemma is capable of achieving near real-time block production.

+## Repository Structure

+The workspace contains the following:
+* `rollup` library crate for all core types and functionality;
+* `sequencer` binary crate for running a sequencer; and
+* `script` binary crate for bootstrapping a local sequencer, sending transactions, and validating sealed blocks.

 ## Usage

 You can launch a local Nolemma sequencer and send transactions to it through the following command: